Organization

 Active Organization

 Active organization is the workspace the user is currently working on.
-By defualt when the user is signed in the active organization is set to null.
+By default when the user is signed in the active organization is set to null.
+You can set the active organization to the user session.

 Set Active Organization